Kotochleb/crocoddyl-multithreading-benchmark/README.md

 ```
 to build/rebuild the project.

-Binary outputs of the scripts can be found in the `build` folder.
+Binary outputs of the scripts can be found in the `build/experiments/<experiment name>` folders.

+## Repository structure

+This repository is split into series of experiments.
+Each experiment is in it's separate folder with subfolders contaning source code of the experiment and Jupyter notebooks used to postprocess data and document results.

 ## Tools installed